Josephson oscillations of edge solitons in a photonic-topological coupler

-The authors thank O.G.
-Chelpanova and V.R.
-Tuz for fruiful discussions.
-The work of B.A.M. as supported, in part, by the Israel Science Foundation, through grant No. 1286/17.
+\textbf{Funding}.The work of B.A.M. was supported, in part, by the Israel Science Foundation, through grant No. 1286/17.
 NB and AY acknowledge support from National Research Foundation of Ukraine, through grant No. 2020.02/0032.

+\textbf{Disclosures}.
+The authors declare no conflicts of interest. \textbf{Data availability}.
+No data were generated or analyzed in the presented research.